anttikivi/flask-library/README.md

 ## Development

-This project uses [Ruff](https://docs.astral.sh/ruff/) for linting and formatting code as it is faster than many of the alternatives.
+This project uses [Ruff](https://docs.astral.sh/ruff/) for linting and formatting code Python code as it is faster than many of the alternatives.
 You can install Ruff either to you local virtual environment or globally using [pipx](https://github.com/pypa/pipx).
 To install it in your virtual environment, make sure you have first enabled it (by running `source ./venv/bin/activate`).